< Part 1

 What follows that is what the Vedic tradition describes as an intellectual “aha” moment, a Mahavakya like I am That.
 With the barrier gone, we can recognize and “rejoin” wholeness as one.

 In the Rk Veda, 7th mandala, Vasishtha emphasizes the importance of desiring unity.
 Without knowing of it and it’s qualities, we may be left in kindergarten with the end of the seeker above.
 Many books and interviews out there highlight people who had that first shift and think this is it.
-Not knowing of more, they loose the opportunity before them.
+Not knowing of more, they lose the opportunity before them.

 Some even make the mistake of confusing the inner wholeness with Advaita (non-dual) and Vedanta.
 The key though is that while they see the world as illusion, it is still separate.
 This is not unity.